 10. The setup will now automatically go through your PC to see if it meets the minimum system requirements and has enough space.

 12. You will next get a “Ready To Install” screen.
 This is the most critical step in the process.
 When you are at this screen, be sure that you select the option to “ Install Windows 10 Home/Pro and Keep personal files and apps.”
 If you do not select those, you will lose everything on your computer.
 You may also have to click the “Change What To Keep” link and select “Keep Personal Files and Apps.”

 13. Next, click the “Install” button to begin repairing your Windows 10 installation.
 It can take up to an hour to complete the repair or installation, depending on your computer.

 14. Once you are finished, you will see a lock screen.
 Press the “Enter” key and type in your user account information.
 You may see an animation for a few seconds before you get to the desktop.

 If you still have an issue, the only real solution is to take your computer to a professional who can help you.

-While this may be an annoying problem (and an annoying solution, by all account), it doesn’t mean that it is a fatal problem.
-Often, people will only see it once or twice and a simple restart will fix everything.
+While this may be an annoying problem (and an annoying solution, by all accounts), it doesn’t mean that it is a fatal problem.
+Often, people will only see it once or twice, and a simple restart will fix everything.
 If you continue to see it, or you cannot sign back into your computer once you restart, then you have a more serious problem on your hands.